Washington Metro: Rolling stock

 The 7000-series railcars, built by Kawasaki Heavy Industries Rolling Stock Company of Kobe, Japan, were delivered for on-site testing during winter 2013–2014, and first entered service on April 14, 2015, on the Blue Line.
 The cars are different from previous models in that while still operating as married pairs, the cab in one car is eliminated, turning it into a B car.
 This design allows for increased passenger capacity, elimination of redundant equipment, greater energy efficiency, and lower maintenance costs.
-The National Transportation Safety Board investigation of the fatal June 22, 2009 accident led it to conclude that the 1000-series cars are unsafe and unable to protect passengers in a crash.
+The National Transportation Safety Board investigation of the fatal June 22, 2009, accident led it to conclude that the 1000-series cars were unsafe and unable to protect passengers in a crash.
 As a result, on July 26, 2010, Metro voted to purchase 300 7000-series cars, which replaced the remaining 1000-series cars.
 An additional 128 7000-series cars were also ordered to serve the Silver Line to Dulles Airport (64 for each phase).
 In April 2013, Metro placed another order for 100 7000-series cars, which replaced all of the 4000-series cars.
-On July 13, 2015, WMATA used their final option and purchased an additional 220 7000-series railcars for fleet expansion and to replace the 5000-series railcars, bringing the total order number to 748 railcars.
+On July 13, 2015, WMATA used its final option and purchased an additional 220 7000-series railcars for fleet expansion and to replace the 5000-series railcars, bringing the total order number to 748 railcars.
 On February 26, 2020, WMATA accepted the delivery of the final 7000-series car.

-The 8000-series cars will be constructed by Hitachi Rail.
-While these railcars would have a similar appearance to the 7000-series, the 8000-series would include more features such as "smart doors" that detect obstruction, high-definition security cameras, more space between seats, wider aisles, and non-slip flooring.
-In September 2018, Metro issued a request for proposals from manufacturers for 256 railcars with options for a total of up to 800.
-The first order would replace the 2000 and 3000-series equipment, while the options, if selected, would allow the agency to increase capacity and retire the 6000-series.
+In September 2018 Metro issued a request for proposals from manufacturers for 256 8000-series railcars, with options for a total of up to 800.
+The first order will replace the 2000 and 3000-series equipment, while the options, if selected, would allow the agency to increase capacity and retire the 6000-series.
+In October 2020 Metro announced that the 8000-series cars will be constructed by Hitachi Rail.
+The railcars will have a similar appearance to the 7000-series, but will include more features such as "smart doors" that detect obstruction, high-definition security cameras, more space between seats, wider aisles, and non-slip flooring.